Rowan partners with national charter school network | More

 How/when is registration?

 You register for classes around mid-semester.
 You register for classes by the web or by touch tone registration.
 Each student has an assigned day/time.
-This information is all available in the registration booklet.
+This information is all available in the registration booklet or on the Registrar webpage.

 Where do I get registration/class information?